Canadian hip-hop: Indigenous hip hop

+TKO and his younger brother G.Q.
+Smooth, who was also known as D-Lite on the Winnipeg local public access television show VPW Spotlight in the early 1990's are attributed to be the first indigenous rappers in Canada.
+They started rapping in the mid 1970's, and were the first Canadian indigenous rappers to be nominated for Juno and Grammy awards; as well recognized to be the first indigenous rapper to be featured on APTN's introduction commercials for Much Music and CBC television.
+These brothers introduced rap to communities world-wide and performed at major sporting events such as the 1996 Olympic Games in Atlanta, Georgia, USA; and many other world and national sporting events.
+TKO's music was the first indigenous rapper to have his music inducted into the Smithsonian in the early 1990's.

 Hip hop has been also a prominent influence on contemporary First Nations and Métis youth culture since the 1990s.
 The first indigenous hip hop video to garner any airplay from MuchMusic was War Party's socially-conscious "Feelin' Reserved" in 2001.
 The group went on to win the Canadian Aboriginal Music Award for Rap Album of the Year and tour internationally, representing Canada at the World Expo in Nagoya, Japan, and performing at the First Americans Festival at the Smithsonian Museum.

 Other artists from this early wave included Winnipeg's Most, Kinnie Starr, Tru Rez Crew, Drezus, Eekwol, Inez Jasper, Manik 1derful, OS-12, Joey Stylez, Lil Pappie, Wab Kinew, TKO, Samian, Crystle Lightning, A Tribe Called Red, JB the First Lady, Bryden Gwiss Kiwenzie, Snotty Nose Rez Kids and Team Rezofficial.
+Wab Kinew would enter politics and became Premier of Manitoba in 2023.

 Duke Redbird, a spoken word poet, has also been cited as an important influence on the genre despite his work not being directly in the genre itself.

 David Dacoine, a member of Tribal Wizdom, has hosted workshops across Canada encouraging indigenous youth to take up hip hop as a method of creative expression and self-empowerment.
 Anish created the first ever First Nations Hip Hop Festival; subsequently, the event was held at Pasqua, Saskatchewan in 2004.
 The festival faltered for a number of years after that, but was reestablished in 2013.

 The Aboriginal Voices radio network has also aired a weekly program, hosted by Plex, devoted to indigenous hip hop.

 In 2009, Team Rezofficial became the first indigenous hip hop group with a song on the RapCity Top Ten.
 The song "Lonely" went to number one.
 In the same year, Manitoba's Native Communications radio network launched Streetz FM, a hip hop station in Winnipeg which was Canada's first radio station marketed primarily to indigenous youth.